Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots

 \section{Inverse-Kinematics Cubature Kalman Filtering for Foot-End Velocity}

 Contact-anchored proprioceptive odometry (Section~\ref{sec:contact_anchored}) relies on stance-phase kinematics to provide body-velocity observations.
 A practical challenge is that joint angular velocities obtained from motor encoders are affected by quantization and discrete-time differentiation, and their noise is amplified by the nonlinear leg kinematics.
 As a result, the derived hip-to-foot velocity can exhibit impulsive spikes, which then propagate into the fused body velocity and degrade the stability of contact-anchored updates.
-To suppress these artifacts while keeping the pipeline purely proprioceptive, we introduce an IKVel-CKF that estimates the hip-to-end-effector Cartesian velocity directly from joint angles and joint velocities.
+To suppress these artifacts while keeping the pipeline purely proprioceptive, we retain IKVel-CKF as the CAPO-CKE enhancement: it estimates the hip-to-end-effector Cartesian velocity directly from joint angles and joint velocities and can replace the default Jacobian velocity when smoother velocity feedback is required.
 The analytic inverse-kinematics mapping and the CKF recursion used in our implementation are provided in Appendix~\ref{app:ikvel_ckf}.